-HTC believes previous versions of Sense "got cluttered," says Sense 4 will be differentAlex Wagner - Deputy Managing Editor, News Desk
+HTC believes previous versions of Sense "got cluttered," says Sense 4 will be differentAlex Wagner - Editorial Director of News and Content

 Earlier this week at MWC, HTC took the wraps off of a trio of smartphones that feature both its One branding as well as the new Sense 4 user interface.
 One HTC executive has used the occasion to touch on previous versions of the Sense UI and how things will be different with Sense 4 and the One series.
 Speaking to Pocket-lint, Kouji Kodera, HTC's chief product officer, has said that the company simply "added too many things" while moving from the original Sense up to Sense 3.5, explaining that originally Sense was meant to be simple but that eventually the experience become "cluttered."
 Kodera continued: